Jakub Deml: Childhood and youth

 Jakub Deml was born in Tasov near Třebíč, Austria-Hungary, now the Czech Republic on 20 August 1878 as a firstborn child of a small store owner Jakub Deml and his second wife Antonie Demlová, born Bělochová.
-His grandfather, German Jan Deml, moved to Moravia from Opatov by Moravská Třebová.
-In 1889 at the age of 11, Jakub was sent to a German family in Wulzeshofen by Laa in Austria where he learnt German.
+His grandfather, German Jan Deml, moved to Moravia from Opatov, near Moravská Třebová.
+In 1889 at the age of 11, Jakub was sent to a German family in Wulzeshofen near Laa in Austria where he learnt German.
 In the spring of 1890, Deml returned home due to his mother's serious illness and later death.
-Deml studied high school in Gymnázium Třebíč where he started to publish his first works in the journal Sursum.
+Deml attended high school in Gymnázium Třebíč where he started to publish his first works in the journal Sursum.
 During the year 1897 Deml published his works in Zájmy lidu (Interest of people), and in 1899 in Nový život (New life), Dvacátý věk (Twentieth century) a Museo (Museum).
 After high school, Deml entered a seminary and in 1902 was ordained Roman Catholic priest.